T1000-Swift-Hail/PROJECT-2/README.md

 ### Project :
-//Add project name
+// Supporter

 ### Project Description :
-// Add your project description
+// It is a platform for matches tackits

 ### Features List :
 // Add your project features list
-- feature 1
+- 1 Help the user from the black market
-- feature 2
+- 2 Easy to use
+- 3

 ### Define the scenes :
-// Add description of the screens / scenes in your application.
+// First page about the user name  / scenes in your application.

 ### User Stories :